christopherhendrich/istio-to-asm/README.md

 ### [Lab 1: Migrating from default Istio to default ASM](/docs/Default-migration.md)

 > "This lab walks you through a migration from a default Istio deployment to a default ASM installation.
-You will migrate the applictions using a canary process"
+You will migrate the applications using a canary process"